This homemade fresh raspberry syrup for drinks is made with three ingredients: fruit, water and sweetener!

 Fresh Raspberry Syrup for Drinks

-- 2 cup water, filtered
+- 2 cup water filtered

-- 12 ounce fresh raspberries, rinsed
+- 12 ounce fresh raspberries rinsed

-- In a small saucepan add water and sugar and cook on medium-high heat until sugar dissolves.
+- In a small saucepan add water and sugar and cook on medium-high heat until sweetener dissolves.
 Add raspberries and bring to a boil.
 Lower heat to simmer and remove any foam that forms over the raspberries.
 Simmer for 25 minutes.